DOMESTIC VIOLENCE DEFENSE

 Domestic Violence Lawyer John Crangle handles DV 1st, 2nd, 3rd, & HAN charges in Upstate South Carolina.
 We help clients in Greenville, Anderson, Spartanburg, Oconee, Pickens, Spartanburg, & other counties throughout South Carolina.

 SOUTH CAROLINA DOMESTIC VIOLENCE LAW

 Don’t leave your DV case to chance.
-Crangle Law Firm has handled DV cases from third degree to high and aggravated.
+Crangle Law Firm fights DV cases: from third degree to high & aggravated.

 DOMESTIC VIOLENCE SENTENCING